Code-Institute-Submissions/lmc-lawyers/README.md

 ## Credits

 ### Content

-- The text for the sections were provided by my wife Luciane Mallmann, with the exception of the second partner of the office, John Doe, in the Who We Are page, which were taken from an Lorem Ipsum generator: [Lorem Ipsum - All the facts - Lipsum generator](https://www.lipsum.com/)
+- The text for the sections were provided by my wife with some adaptation from profile templates from Google.

 ### Media

 - The photos used in this site were obtained from [Free stock photos · Pexels](https://www.pexels.com)
 - The youtube videos were found using the immigration keyword search.

 ### Acknowledgements

 - I received inspiration for this project from my wife Luciane Mallmann, which her dream is to open her own firm and help vulnerable people and their families.